nhamidi90/kw-taekwondo/TESTING.md

 Home page

-* 16 warnings were given when passing through the official W3C validator due to comments in my HTML (having two consecutive hyphens)
+* 16 warnings were given when passing through the official W3C validator due to comments in my HTML (having two consecutive hyphens).
+* I believe this is due to WC3 being outdated.
+Despite these warnings, everything is working across all different devices as I checked

 ![Screenshot of HTML validation results for home page](documentation/html-validator-home.png)

 About Taekwondo page

 * 19 warnings were given when passing through the official W3C validator due to comments in my HTML (having two consecutive hyphens)
+* I believe this is due to WC3 being outdated.
+Despite these warnings, everything is working across all different devices as I checked

 ![Screenshot of HTML validation results for about taekwondo page](documentation/html-validator-abouttkd.png)

 Classes page

 * 15 warnings were given when passing through the official W3C validator due to comments in my HTML (having two consecutive hyphens)
+* I believe this is due to WC3 being outdated.
+Despite these warnings, everything is working across all different devices as I checked

 ![Screenshot of HTML validation results for classes page](documentation/html-validator-classes.png)

 Gallery page

 * 11 warnings were given when passing through the official W3C validator due to comments in my HTML (having two consecutive hyphens)
+* I believe this is due to WC3 being outdated.
+Despite these warnings, everything is working across all different devices as I checked
 * 1 warning was given stating 'section lacks heading'
+* I understand this warning but it was my decision to not include a heading

 ![Screenshot of HTML validation results for gallery page](documentation/html-validator-gallery.png)

 News page

 * 16 warnings were given when passing through the official W3C validator due to comments in my HTML (having two consecutive hyphens)
+* I believe this is due to WC3 being outdated.
+Despite these warnings, everything is working across all different devices as I checked
 * 3 warning was given stating 'section lacks heading'
+* I understand this warning but it was my decision to not include a heading

 ![Screenshot of HTML validation results for news page](documentation/html-validator-news.png)

 Contact Us page

 * 15 warnings were given when passing through the official W3C validator due to comments in my HTML (having two consecutive hyphens)
+* I believe this is due to WC3 being outdated.
+Despite these warnings, everything is working across all different devices as I checked
 * 1 warning was given stating 'section lacks heading'
+* I understand this warning but it was my decision to not include a heading

 ![Screenshot of HTML validation results for contact page](documentation/html-validator-contact.png)

 Response page

 * 10 warnings were given when passing through the official W3C validator due to comments in my HTML (having two consecutive hyphens)
+* I believe this is due to WC3 being outdated.
+Despite these warnings, everything is working across all different devices as I checked
 * 1 warning was given stating 'section lacks heading'
+* I understand this warning but it was my decision to not include a heading

 ![Screenshot of HTML validation results for response page](documentation/html-validator-response.png)